ktderosier/WorkoutApp/README.md

 This is a workout app that allows you to build your own workout.
 There are existing exercises to choose from and the user can add their own.

-Ideally there will also be pre-built workouts that others can save/ vote on.

-Each exercise eventually will have its own description and image linked to it.

-The edit workout page still needs to have a 'remove' function and the ability to edit the title of the workout.

-The workout page also needs to ability to delete exercises, edit the title, and delete the entire workout.

-For the "Create exerise" page, I still want to add an area to upload or link an image that will append on the workout page.

-When creating an excerise, I want to add a quick pop-up to show 'exerise added'.
+////////Features to add:
+-Random workout generator that randomizes based on muslce type chosen and how many exercises you want to do.

+-Auto order workouts alphabetically/ by rating

-I want to add a rating system for workouts that other users can vote on based on level of intensity and how much they liked it.
+-Add a rating system for workouts that other users can vote on based on level of intensity and how much they liked it.
 I also want to add a way to moderate new exerises added, as these go into the main database at the moment.

-I want to add a random workout generator that randomizes based on muslce type chosen and how many exercises you want to do.
+-When creating an excerise, add a quick pop-up to show 'exerise added'.

+-For the "Create exerise" page, add an area to upload or link an image that will append on the workout page.

+-Workout page also needs to ability to delete exercises, edit the title, and delete the entire workout.

+-Edit workout page still needs to have a 'remove' function and the ability to edit the title of the workout.

+-Each exercise eventually will have its own description and image linked to it.

+-Add pre-built workouts that others can save/ vote on.

-Problems that weren't fixed yet:
+Problems that weren't fixed yet/ that I ran into:
 -I was going to add a show/hide ability for the descriptions on the main page.
 Bootstrap had other plans so that does not work yet. :)
+-LOTS of conflicting CSS with using Bootstrap.